fatiando/agu2021/README.md

-# Lessons learned from the past 11 years developing the Fatiando a Terra project
+# Design useful tools that do one thing well and work together: rediscovering the UNIX philosophy while building the Fatiando a Terra project

-Fatiando a Terra Project,
 Leonardo Uieda<sup>1</sup>,
-ADD YOUR NAME AND AFFILIATION HERE
+ADD YOUR NAME AND AFFILIATION HERE, and the Fatiando a Terra Project.

 > <sup>1</sup>Department of Earth, Ocean and Ecological Sciences, School of Environmental Sciences, University of Liverpool, UK
 > <br>
 >

+This is an invited presentation about the past, current, and future of the [Fatiando a Terra](https://www.fatiando.org) project.
+We will cover the current functionality, recent developments, and lessons learned along the way.

 | | Information |
 |---:|:----|